 Notification and Acceptance

 Accepted students must return a signed contract by the deadline specified in the acceptance letter, indicating their intent to participate.
 Students who do not return their contracts by the deadline may be removed from the list of study abroad participants.
 After the contract deadline, participation information and required forms will be available to students through the OSA website.
-It is important that students submit all required OSA forms and respond to all requests from the program sponsor in a timely manner.
+It is important that students submit all required OSA forms and respond to all requests from the program provider in a timely manner.
 Failure to do so will result in automatic withdrawal from the program.

 Passports and Visas